-The TCU Master of Social Work (MSW) Program is a program that began admitting students in the Fall 2013.
+The CSWE accredited TCU Master of Social Work (MSW) Program began admitting students in the Fall 2013.
 Our program is focused on preparing Advanced Generalist practitioners to:

 To prepare ethical and competent advanced social work practitioners who promote human rights and economic and social justice with diverse clients in the global community.

 The Department of Social Work at TCU began as a part of the Department of Sociology in 1975, supported by Title XX of the Social Security Act.
-In 1978, the BSW Program achieved full accreditation from the Council on Social Work Education (CWSE) and has been reaccredited every 8 year cycle in 1983, 1991, 1999, and 2007.
-The MSW Program is expecting final accreditation concurrent with the first graduating class in 2015.
+In 1978, the BSW Program achieved full accreditation from the Council on Social Work Education (CWSE) and has been reaccredited every 8 year cycle in 1983, 1991, 1999, 2007, and 2015.
+The MSW Program achieved full accreditation from CSWE in 2015.

 The MSW program offers an advanced generalist concentration that will provide you the knowledge and skills needed for effective and autonomous practice with systems of all types and sizes.
 MSW graduates will demonstrate increased skill and leadership in assessing, planning, intervening and evaluating across multiple system levels, including practice with individuals, groups, communities and societies.